Basel II: July 2008 update

-On July 16, 2008 the federal banking and thrift agencies (the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, and the Office of Thrift Supervision) issued a final guidance outlining the supervisory review process for the banking institutions that are implementing the new advanced capital adequacy framework (known as Basel II).
+On July 16, 2008 the federal banking and thrift agencies (the board of governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, and the Office of Thrift Supervision) issued a final guidance outlining the supervisory review process for the banking institutions that are implementing the new advanced capital adequacy framework (known as Basel II).
 The final guidance, relating to the supervisory review, is aimed at helping banking institutions meet certain qualification requirements in the advanced approaches rule, which took effect on April 1, 2008.

 Basel 2.5

-For public consultation, a series of proposals to enhance the Basel II framework was announced by the Basel Committee in January 2009.
-It released a consultative package that includes: revisions to the Basel II market risk framework; the guidelines for computing capital for incremental risk in the trading book; and the proposed enhancements to the Basel II framework.
+A series of proposals to enhance the Basel II framework was announced by the Basel Committee in January 2009.
+The proposals included: revisions to the Basel II market risk framework; the guidelines for computing capital for incremental risk in the trading book; and proposed enhancements to the Basel II framework.

 A final package of measures, known as Basel 2.5, enhanced the three pillars of the Basel II framework and strengthened the 1996 rules governing trading book capital was issued in July 2009 by the newly expanded Basel Committee.
 These measures included revisions to the Basel II market-risk framework and the guidelines for computing capital for incremental risk in the trading book.
+In addition, capital requirements for trading book securitisation exposures were aligned with those in the banking book.
 A further consultation was launched in December 2009 which resulted in further updates in 2010.